AhmedYosryAkrab/Convert-into-binary/README.md

 # Convert-into-binary
-How to convert a value from Decimal to binary
+How to convert a value from Decimal to binary in Java

 package text1;
 import java.util.Scanner;